kabk/go-theses-17-manus-nijhoff/src/writings/all.md

 I never got around to using Reddit.
 The interface just isn't comfortable for me.

 GON:
-It takes some patience to get into it, but once you're in there you'll wonder how you ever did without it!
+It takes some patience to get into it, but once you're in there you'll wonder how you ever did without it.

 REN:
 Reddit has an interesting history.
 When you say Reddit, you have to say Aaron Swartz.
 At a very young age he was already involved in developing the web feed format RSS and the Markdown publishing format.
 He was an activist for freedom of speech online and he co-founded Reddit.

-He also was an activist.
-Someone who cared about the societal impact of the internet.
+He cared about the societal impact of the internet.
 While studying at MIT, Swartz had access to the JSTOR database.
 Swartz, who also constituted the Creative Commons License together with Lawrence Lessig, believed this knowledge should be available for everyone.
 He went into the server room of the institute and copied the data on a hard drive.

 ![Swartz in the JSTOR Server Room](img/aaron-swartz.png)

 The FBI knew Swartz from another case where he published documents of PACER[^pacer].
-When they suspected him of wanting to puclish JSTOR documents they installed a camera in the server room and caught him on tape.
+When they suspected him of wanting to publish JSTOR documents they installed a camera in the server room and caught him red handed.
 He then got overcharged for his crime: 35 years of jail time awaited him.
 He hung himself, leaving no note.

-OPT:
-How is this relevant?

-REN:
-Well, it shows that he was an extremely intelligent and commited guy, that really had some ideas about public information.

 Aaron Swartz called himself a sociologist.
 In one of his blog posts[^blog] he writes that institutes shape culture.
 He says criticizing culture is too superficial.
 Instead you have to look at the institutes that shape culture.
-So let's look at Reddit, and maybe compare it to FB.
+So let's look at Reddit, and compare that to Facebook, a platform more of us use.

-GON:
 On Reddit, the system in place relies on a kind of direct democracy.
-It works with a voting system that works two ways.
-You can vote up and down.
-But it doesn't exclude all downvoted posts.
-There is a category for controversial posts which features content that have a small difference between up- and downvotes.
-Subreddits are there for specific topics.
+There is a voting system that works two ways.
+A post can be up- and downvoted.
+The posts with the most upvotes make it to the top of the feed.
+There is also a category for controversial posts which features content that has a small difference between up- and downvotes.

-REN:
-It's content comes from users.
-The moderators are users and it seems to work.
+Reddit's content comes from users.
+There are human moderators who are users themselves.
 Unlike social networks that want your information to feed you back your own preferences into algorithms, the community learns from each other.

 One element that makes it work I think is choice of content.
-On reddit, you decide what subreddits you subscribe to.
-Subreddits work around topics, not people.
-That's the first thing you do when you use the site.
-You subscribe to smaller communities on this huge message board system.
-The content comes first, and the people on the site make the discussion.
+On Reddit, you decide what subreddits you subscribe to.
+A subbreddit is a subcommunity that is dedicated to one particular interest.
+So the content comes first, and the people on the site make the discussion.

 That leads to another aspect which makes reddit so succesful.
 In the process of delivering content to you, the advertisements stay out of your feed.
 The platform is essentially non-commercial.

-GON:
-I think the discussion part of it.
-Reddit trusts people!
-Which is a key element in open discussion, new ideas, critique, etc. I think design can learn from this basic element of trust.
-In many media that are prepared by graphic designers, the audience gets messages dumbed down so much that it almost misses its initial point.
-Trust your audience, ppl.

-In the end, reddit does a much better job in connecting people, and building an online community in the sense that the people using it aren't left feeling trapped or tricked by their own circles, which happens more often in Facebook's community.
-Ironically, all of our close friends are connected via Facebook while we meet new people on reddit.

 Where reddit's content is filtered by people, Facebook uses algorithms.
 Reddit can be weird not because reddit is weird but becaue people are weird.
 Facebook has a lot of censorship and a new kind of content-picking.
 You only see stuff that is relevant to you.